The most popular traditional Christmas foods consumed on Christmas Day

 25. Berries

 Why so popular?
 “Berries are light and their acidity as well as sweetness is great when you are having rich foods,” says Caroline Hartley.
-“Prep some to serve throughout the day for breakfast, with a creamy pudding or as part of a buffet.”
-They’re ever so versatile, and can be added to drinks, desserts, the top of Christmas pudding, and as a lighter breakfast when the food onslaught gets all a bit overwhelming.
+“Prep some to serve throughout the day for breakfast, with a creamy pudding, or as part of a buffet.”
+They’re ever so versatile and can be added to drinks, desserts, the top of Christmas pudding, and as a lighter breakfast when the food onslaught gets a bit overwhelming.
 As they’re not especially in season right now, get a bag of frozen berries to dip into when needed

-How to serve: Their festive hues make berries a good addition to a winter cocktail, like our berry caipiroska, a vodka based Brazilian cocktail that is a twist on a caipirinha.
+How to serve: Their festive hues make berries a good addition to a winter cocktail, like our berry caipiroska, a vodka-based Brazilian cocktail that is a twist on a caipirinha.
 You can also add them to a classic sherry trifle or use them to top a cheesecake.

 Get the recipe: Berry caipiroska cocktail